Soyuz rockets keep center stage

 At the beginning of 2019, the European consortium Arianespace, which operated commercial missions of Soyuz rockets, announced that it had held orders for a total of 26 missions of the Soyuz series.
 Around the same time, Russian media promised four launches of Soyuz rockets from the European facility in Kourou before the end of the year and three more in 2020.
 They were to deliver a total of 115 payloads.

 At the beginning of April, RKTs Progress announced that around seven Soyuz rockets for the OneWeb missions had been nearly completed and three more would be built before the end of the year, RIA Novosti reported quoting Director General of the company Dmitry Baranov.
+In October, Baranov also said that RKTs Progress also build three Soyuz-2-1v rockets during 2019 on the orders from the Ministry of Defense.

 Speaking at a conference marking the 20th-anniversary of the International Space Station, ISS, in November 2018, Director General of the European Space Agency, ESA, Johann-Dietrich Wörner said that the agency so far had no plans to discontinue Soyuz flights from French Guiana, but he did hint that the future Ariane-6.4, Ariane-6.2 and Vega-C launchers could eventually replace Soyuz.
 Well informed sources inside the European space industry told RussianSpaceWeb.com that mission planners on the European continent had already faced problems getting political approvals for future projects relying on the Russian Soyuz rockets, particularly based in Guiana, due to the worsening political relations between Russia and the European Union.